micropython/micropython/README.md

 ========================

 This is the Micro Python project, which aims to put an implementation of Python 3.x on a microcontroller.
+The project also includes a small microcontroller board based around the STM32F405RG.

 Subdirectories:
 - py/ -- the core Python implementation, including compiler and runtime.
 - unix/ -- a version of Micro Python that runs on Unix.
 - stm/ -- a version of Micro Python that runs on the Micro Python board with an STM32F405RG.
+- pybv3/ -- schematics, gerbers and EAGLE files for revision 3 of the
+  Micro Python board.

 "make" is used to build the components.

-The unix version
+The Unix version
 ----------------

 The "unix" part requires a standard Unix environment with gcc.
 It works